Stereopathetic Soulmanure: Track listing

-Rerelease track listing
+Re-release track listing

-There was a rerelease of the album by Revolver USA on September 25, 2000.
-This pressing separates "No Money No Honey" over tracks 7 and 8 and breaks parts of "One Foot in the Grave" and "Aphid Manure Heist" over tracks 12, 13 and 14; this caused all tracks after "Crystal Clear (Beer)" to be off from the track listing on the back cover.
-This pressing also omits the short snippet of dialog called "Ken", yet keeps "Bonus Noise" on the same track as "Modesto".
+There was a re-release of the album by Revolver USA on September 25, 2000.
+This pressing separates "No Money No Honey" over tracks 7 and 8 and breaks parts of "One Foot in the Grave" and "Aphid Manure Heist" over tracks 12, 13 and 14.
+This caused all tracks after "Crystal Clear (Beer)" to be off from the track listing on the back cover.
+This pressing also omits the short snippet of dialog called "Ken," yet keeps "Bonus Noise" on the same track as "Modesto."
 This pressing causes some online track listings, such as the one at Allmusic, to be incorrect.
 The actual track listing of this pressing is as follows: